-- 1. Pull the unit onto the scales shown in Fig. 2.
-This is the total weight of the unit.
+- 1. Pull the unit onto the scales as shown in Fig. 1, to get the total weight of the unit.
 To do this, pull the unit onto the scales so that all of the wheels are on the scale.
 Record the weight.
 This is the GVW and should not exceed the GVWR supplied by Newmar for the unit. - 2.
-Move the unit so that the front wheels are off the scales as shown in Fig. 1.
+Move the unit so that the front wheels are off of the scales as shown in Fig. 2.
+Try to keep the unit as level as possible.
 Record the weight.
 This is the total weight of the unit except for the front axle.
 This weight should not exceed the total rating of the axles remaining on the scales.
 The front axle weight is determined by subtracting this weight from the GVW that was obtained in Step One (1).
 This amount should not exceed the listed front axle weight rating.